This is my fabulous cheese chile relleno recipe! Simple and tasty!

 So, with dry ice, I picture myself touching it with my bare hands as well as popping a few pieces in my mouth.
 Not that I would such things.
 I just picture them.

-Does that make me crazy?
+So, does that make me crazy?
 (Don’t answer that.
 Didn’t your mother ever tell you NOT to answer rhetorical questions?!)

 But I digress.

 On to the Fabulous Cheese Chile Relleno Recipe

 This photo only shows six of the ten pounds of chiles I received.
 Preston sent both whole chiles and chopped chiles.
 They were already roasted, which is perfect for me since I want to get right to cooking with them.